 This program provides quality counseling and educational services at a reduced fee for residents of the Concho Valley.
 The Center works to ensure that individuals and families seeking counseling have access to vital counseling services and resources, regardless of their socioeconomic status and ability to pay.

 United Way Funded Program: Veterans Outreach

-This program was developed to assist any Veteran (regardless of branch, time served, or character of discharge) and their family members with access to top quality, evidence-based mental health services and use of case management for identifying community resources.
+This program was developed to assist any Veteran (regardless of branch, time served, or character of discharge) and their family members with access to top-quality, evidence-based mental health services and the use of case management for identifying community resources.

 People Served in 2020: 3,768